apache/sedona/docs/api/sql/Predicate.md

 ## ST_DWithin

-Introduction: Returns true if 'leftGeometry' and 'rightGeometry' are within a specified 'distance'
+Introduction: Returns true if 'leftGeometry' and 'rightGeometry' are within a specified 'distance'.
+This function essentially checks if the shortest distance between the envelope of the two geometries is <= the provided distance.

 Format: `ST_DWithin (leftGeometry: Geometry, rightGeometry: Geometry, distance: Double)`